AC 20-115

 This Advisory Circular calls attention to ED-12C/DO-178C as "an acceptable means, but not the only means," to secure FAA approval of software.
 The earliest revisions of the Advisory Circular were brief, serving little more than to call attention to active DO-178 revisions.
 The Advisory Circular revisions C and D are considerably longer, giving guidance in modifying and re-using software previously approved using DO-178, DO-178A, or DO-178B (preceding revisions of the DO-178 standard).
-Additionally, the expanded AC provides guidance for Field Loadable Software and User Modifiable Software within aircraft software.
+Additionally, the expanded AC now provides guidance for Field Loadable Software and User Modifiable Software within aircraft software.
 Transition of legacy tool qualification from DO-178B to DO-330 is also discussed, with comparison of ED-12B/DO-178B Tool Qualification Type with ED-12C/ED-215 DO-178C/DO-330 Tool Qualification Level.